Owner

 PROJECT DESCRIPTION

 Expansion of the ever-popular Chrysler Museum Perry Glass Studio represents an exciting future for the Museum and recognition of the distinguished international reputation of the glass-making program.
-The renovation and new addition will put the glass-making process on display, feature the history of glass as an artistic medium, and accommodate art objects.
+The renovation and new addition puts the glass-making process on display, featuring the history of glass as an artistic medium.
 The program includes a theater-style performance hot shop, glass-making studios, gallery, classrooms, event space, retail space, catering kitchen, and roof terrace.
-It will be a bold extension of the Museum and its educational programs.
+It is a bold extension of the Museum and its educational programs.

 The project creates a new Museum “face” on Duke Street, featuring layers of transparency.
-It will have no front or back, but will be attractive from all sides, and create a formal connection between the Glass Studios and the Museum, with views of the glass furnaces visible from the Museum.
-It also will connect with Norfolk’s NEON District on a path marked with a series of glass “breadcrumbs” for wayfinding.
-At ground zero for Norfolk’s flooding challenges, the new structure will employ strategies to handle rainwater, and it will be elevated four feet above the existing glass studio in order to be resilient to repeat nuisance flooding events in the District.
+It’s attractive from all sides, creating a formal connection between the Glass Studio and the Museum, with views of the glass furnaces visible from the Museum.
+It also connects with Norfolk’s NEON District on a path marked with a series of glass “breadcrumbs” for wayfinding.
+At ground zero for Norfolk’s flooding challenges, the new structure employ strategies to handle rainwater, and is elevated four feet above the existing glass studio in order to be resilient to repeat nuisance flooding events in the District.